ahoylabs/faraday-guides/src/pages/models.md

 **GPTQ:** Short for Generative Pretrained Transformer model, this is a file type used in many LLM interfaces that runs primarily on the GPU.
 It is more compact than the multi-file FP16 but limited to inference on the GPU (or very slow CPU use).
 There is a lot of work being done currently to improve this format and make it more usable for more people.

+**AWQ:** A form of GPTQ model that has been quantized in a different way in order to be smaller and run faster.

+**LLaVa:** A multimodal model (meaning it can understand images as well as text) that may someday be compatible with Faraday, but, for now, is not.

 ## Parameter Size (3B, 7B, 13B, 30B, 33B, 70B)

 The ‘B number’ of a model represents the number of parameters of which the model is composed.
 If quantization is like changing the resolution of an image, then parameters are the number of colors in the image; 70B is HDR and 3B is a gif from the 90s.
 Faraday will give you some guidance on which number of parameters to use, with the most popular being 7B and 13B.
 A 13B should be able to run on 16GB of RAM, while a 7B should work on 8GB of RAM.
 For those with beefy machines, you can try your luck with a 33B or 70B model, though regardless of your system’s specs, those will be considerably slower.

 If you just came from ChatGPT, Poe, Character.ai, etc., please keep in mind that the models you can run locally on your machine are different than an online service.
 For instance, ChatGPT-4 is believed to have 1.76 trillion parameters, which ::checks math:: is a lot more than 13 billion.
 Realistically though, 70B models have been shown to perform equivalent to ChatGPT 3 in real world testing, and 7B or 13B models can be perfectly usable if you keep their limits in mind.
+Generally, the larger the model, the more nuanced it's responses will be and the better it will follow context and instructions.

 ## Finetunes and Mixes